 1. Personalize Content

 If you have groups of clients/customers/members from various industries and stages of life, personalize your content as much as possible for each of these demographic groups.
-When you personalize your content, it feels more personal the the reader, but more importantly, your content is far more interesting to each individual recipient because it is tailored to their interests.
+When you personalize your content, it feels more personal to the reader, but more importantly, your content is far more interesting to each individual recipient because it is tailored to their interests.

 You have the opportunity to delve into customization as much as you want/have the time to do so.
 For instance, if you have recipients who work in the oil industry and others who work in tech, you would need to send different articles/newsletter items to each of these groups so as to market to them and their interests directly.
 Of course, each layer of demographic specialization you employ will require a lot of time to execute.
 So such personalization should be weighed in regards to time commitment.
-But however much you are able tailor your emails will directly influence how likely they are to be opened and read.
+But however much you are able to tailor your emails will directly influence how likely they are to be opened and read.

 2. Draw Attention

 We recommend livening up your email with an eye-catching subject line.
 However, don’t go overboard with this either.
 Don’t make the subject too “cutesy” or “catchy” because this will give off a cheesy vibe that immediately deters a majority of readers.
 But if it’s dull and dry, no one will care to even finish reading the subject, let alone open the email.
 Try a subject line that intrigues enough to draw a reader in without over-selling the content of the email.
 Make your subject line begin the story that your email content finishes.